What can you learn from the CEO of a leading company committed to sustainability about engaging employees?

 Quite a bit, actually!

-Paul Polman, CEO of Unilever, recently co-wrote a great article published in the Fall 2016 issue of the Stanford Social Innovation Review that describes eight ways to engage employees to create a sustainable business.
+Paul Polman, CEO of Unilever, co-wrote a great article published in the Fall 2016 issue of the Stanford Social Innovation Review that describes eight ways to engage employees to create a sustainable business.

 As he notes, most businesses are coming around to the fact that sustainability is critical.
 However, they haven’t yet figured out how to engage all employees in the company’s day-to-day sustainability activities: